re-data/re-data/README.md

 # re_data

-re_data is data quality framework.
+re_data is a data quality framework.
 It lets you do queries similar to those:

 ```sql title="Your Data Warehouse"
 select * from anomalies_in_row_counts;